aihegedus/aboutme/README.md

 * Get everybody to focus on Product delivery through strong Software Engineering culture and best practices
 * Make tie-breaking decisions
 * Put in place checks & balances
-* Help to develop ${company_X} Engineering brand
+* Help to develop Hearsay Engineering brand
-* Set context so that you can connect the dots on what ${company_X} needs, understand what’s your priority & focus and what you need to be successful
+* Set context so that you can connect the dots on what Hearsay needs, understand what’s your priority & focus and what you need to be successful
 * Help you to build effective relationships with others in the company so you can be as self-sufficient as possible
 * Provide technical advice when required

 # How do I manage

-* You work for ${company_X} not for me, always optimise for the company
+* You work for Hearsay not for me, always optimise for the company
 * You’re my top priority, so should be every one that reports to you
 * I serve you, not the other way around
 * If I do something that’s impacting my ability to retain you, you would be doing me a huge favour if you let me know ASAP